 So ensure you do a financial affordability check and have reserve funds buffer for unexpected situations.

 If you are considering this method but have ABSD liability, this article may help you save on taxes by structuring your portfolio correctly.
 Read about it here: Methods to Beat ABSD and Own Multiple Properties in 2020

 You May Say I'm A Dreamer... about opportunities in the real estate market

-Now, before you conclude that i am too optimistic and a dreamer (which i am guilty of actually), take a look at what happened to the different regions in Singapore during the Asian Financial Crisis and the Global Financial Crisis.
+Now, before you conclude that I am too optimistic and a dreamer (which I am guilty of actually), take a look at what happened to the different segments in Singapore's property market during the Asian Financial Crisis and the Global Financial Crisis.